cjdrake/pyeda/doc/source/install.rst

    $ make html

 If you want to run the tests,
-you must have the excellent `Nose`_ unit testing framework installed.
+you must have the excellent `PyTest`_ unit testing framework installed.

 ::